So, like many of you, I used to suffer from insomnia.

 Well, they've been amazing.

-I've uh the mark will number walk up to me and uh talk about how much they like the two of us talking on radio or being on TV together.
+Markov number walk up to me and talk about how much they like the two of us talking on radio or being on TV together.

 It's really interesting.

-Well, you know, uh look, I'm gonna be honest, I don't book a lot of people as regularly as I book you, and one of the reasons that number one are friendship.
+Well, you know, look, I'm going to be honest, I don't book a lot of people as regularly as I book you.

-Even when you make fun of me, I take it, it's fine.
+Even when you make fun of me, I take it.

-But in all seriousness, it's kind of what what the feedback I'm getting is that people are interested in our day-to-day analysis of all the events that are happening, and you know, I think the first hundred days are gonna be phenomenal and fascinating, starting on day one.
+But in all seriousness, it's kind of the feedback I'm getting is that people are interested in our day-to-day analysis of all the events that are happening.

-I I would argue 60, 70 percent of Obama's work the last eight years can be, you know, turned around with a stroke of a pen.
+I would argue 60, 70% of Obama's work the last eight years can be, you know, turned around with the stroke of a pen.

-Yeah, I think the the very way that Obama governed uh guaranteed instability because he never worked with the Congress.
+Yeah, I think the very way that Obama governed guaranteed instability because he never worked with the Congress.

-He didn't get, you know, with the exception of one or two big things like Obamacare, he just didn't get the things in law the you that you need in law, if in fact you're gonna have the the kind of stability and permanence that you ought to have.
+He didn't get, you know, with the exception of one or two big things like Obamacare, he just didn't get the things in law that you need in law if, in fact, you're going to have the kind of stability and permanence that you ought to have.

 And that's because he was trying to move an extraordinarily radical agenda.

-The only and and by the way, then when Obamacare is overturned, then the only legacy he will have is is accumulating more debt than forty-three other presidents before him combined and the one hundred judges that were approved since he's been president, which will have an impact.
+And by the way, then when Obamacare is overturned, then the only legacy he will have is accumulating more debt than 43 other presidents before him combined and the 100 judges that were approved since he's been president, which will have an impact.

-I will have an impact, but I think we'll gradually undo a lot of that and replace, you know.
+I think we'll gradually undo a lot of that and replace, you know, man, I think the Trump imprint on the Supreme Court is going to be decisive.

-I mean, I I think the the Trump imprint on the Supreme Court is gonna be decisive, but just as we warned that Hillary would be shaping the court for forty years or more, I think we can now be excited by the opportunity for President Elect Trump to shape the court for forty years or more.
+But just as we warned that Hillary would be shaping the court for 40 years or more, I think we can now be excited by the opportunity for President-elect Trump to shape the court for 40 years or more.

-And that that will have a huge out-year impact on uh the whole nature of the judiciary.
+And that will have a huge out-year impact on the whole nature of the judiciary.

 Harry Reid is doing pretty much the same thing.

-Harry Reid is even predicting that the sixty vote filibuster threshold for legislation and the Supreme Court nominees will ultimately disappear altogether.
+Harry Reid is even predicting that the 60-vote filibuster threshold for legislation in the Supreme Court nominees will ultimately disappear altogether.

-He's the one that changed the the nuclear option himself.
+He's the one that changed the nuclear option himself.

 I'm just a little concerned that Mitch McConnell won't have the same courage to do to them what they did to us.